What is Azure App Configuration?

 App Configuration complements Azure Key Vault, which is used to store application secrets.
 App Configuration makes it easier to implement the following scenarios:

-- Centralized management and distribution of hierarchical configuration data for different environments and geographies
+- Centralize management and distribution of hierarchical configuration data for different environments and geographies

-- Dynamic configuration changes without the need to redeploy or restart an application
+- Dynamically change application settings without the need to redeploy or restart an application

 Use App Configuration